inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

 ### Sessions

-Each script configuration file will indicate a list (sequence) of one or more Inferno sessions to create under the `sessions:` top-leve key.
+Each script configuration file will indicate a list (sequence) of one or more Inferno sessions to create under the `sessions:` top-level key.
 Each sequence includes
 - **Suite** (`suite:`): *Required* - the internal id for the suite or the title selected in the UI.
 - **Name** (`name:`): *Conditional* - a short key used to identify the session in steps.
   Required when multiple sessions are defined, otherwise optional.